EtaoinWu/instance-dependent-game-learning/README.md

 The code runs on a x64 Linux machine with 64 CPU cores and 128GB of memory.
-Due to the usage of `jax.random`, the pseudo-random number generator (PRNG) is seeded completely deterministic.
+Due to the usage of `jax.random`, the pseudo-random number generator (PRNG) is completely deterministic.